sidhenriksen/hm/README.md

 ylabel('Spike count');
 ```

-The following gives a complete documentation of the fields in Base(k).Cells:\s
+The following gives a complete documentation of the fields in Base(k).Cells:
-`cellnumber` - the cell number given in the recording session\s
+`cellnumber` - the cell number given in the recording session.
-`filename` - where the data is located locally (not useful for external use)\s
+`filename` - where the data is located locally (not useful for external use).
-`regHm` - output of a type 2 regression between correlated and half-matched tuning curves.\s
+`regHm` - output of a type 2 regression between correlated and half-matched tuning curves.
 This is a vector of size three, where the entries are [r,m,b]. r is the correlation coefficient,
-m is the half-matched slope, b is the offset (probably useless).\s
+m is the half-matched slope, b is the offset (probably useless).
-`regAc` - same as regHm just for anticorrelated slope.\s
+`regAc` - same as regHm just for anticorrelated slope.
-`regHmRegular` - same as regHm except using OLS regression.\s
+`regHmRegular` - same as regHm except using OLS regression.
-`regAcRegular` same as regAc except using OLS regression.\s
+`regAcRegular` same as regAc except using OLS regression.
-`Dx` - disparities used in the experiment.\s
+`Dx` - disparities used in the experiment.

 `correlatedResponse` - tuning curve for correlated stimuli (averaged across trial)
 `halfmatchedResponse` - tuning curve for half-matched stimuli